UCL CLOSURE FOR CHRISTMAS HOLIDAYS

 Please upload transcripts of your undergraduate and postgraduate degrees.
 We do not necessarily expect you to have completed your master's degree or 4 year degree equivalent before you apply for this course, however we will require you to upload the grades you've acquired on your course so far for your master's degree or equivalent degree.

 As part of the application form you will be asked to submit two academic references to support your application.
 Your referees will be sent an automatic email request for a reference as soon as you submit your application, so please check carefully the email address you are supplying for your referees.
 We advise that you also contact your referees before you apply to ensure they are available to supply a reference for you.
+The deadline for letters of reference is 08 January 2023.
+Due to the volume of applications we will not be able to confirm individually that references have been received.
+If you are in any doubt, please check with your referees.

 Please do not upload any additional documents outside of those listed above or directly requested by the LSGNT Centre Manager.
 They will not be considered with your application.